basetenlabs/truss/docs/reference/client.md

 #### from_directory(truss_directory: str) -> truss.truss_handle.TrussHandle

 Get a handle to a Truss.
-A Truss is a build context designed to be built as a container locally or uploaded into a baseten serving environment.
+A Truss is a build context designed to be built as a container locally or uploaded into a model serving environment.

 Args:
 * truss_directory (str): The local directory of an existing Truss